MicrosoftDocs/dynamics365-guidance/guidance/business-processes/glossary.md

 - **Job cards** record the start and stop times of operations in a production or batch order to calculate the actual cost of labor and machines.
 They can be automatically created and posted by user interactions with the production floor execution interface.

 - **Report as finished** records the items that are produced in a production or batch order.
 Information that's recorded for production orders includes the finished good or subassembly item, the quantity of finished good produced, the scrap quantity produced, and whether the production order is complete.
-Batch orders track the same information, and also support reporting multiple items as outputs of the production process, either co-products or by-products.
+Batch orders track the same information.
+They also support reporting multiple items as outputs of the production process, either co-products or by-products.

 ### Production schedule